peterbull/fastapi-hermes-2.5-streaming-api/README.md

 # Hermes 2.5 Model Q&A API

-This repository hosts the implementation of the Hermes 2.5 Model Q&A API, an interactive application that leverages the Llama C++ library to provide answers to user queries.
-It utilizes FastAPI for serving requests and Gradio for the frontend interface, allowing users to interact with the Hermes 2.5 model conveniently through a web interface.
+This repository hosts a Q&A API implementation of teknium's [Hermes 2.5 Model](https://huggingface.co/teknium/OpenHermes-2.5-Mistral-7B), developed using a quantized version of the model by [The Bloke](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF).
+It leverages the [Llama.cpp library by ggerganov](https://github.com/ggerganov/llama.cpp) to run the model efficiently and provide answers to user queries.
+The application utilizes FastAPI for serving requests and Gradio for the frontend interface, enabling convenient interaction with the Hermes 2.5 model through a web interface.

 ## Project Structure

 The project is organized as follows:

-- `Dockerfile`: Contains all the commands a user could call to assemble an image.
+- `Dockerfile`: Contains the commands needed to build a Docker image.
 - `LICENSE`: The license file.
 - `README.md`: Instructions and project documentation.
 - `client/`: Contains the Gradio interface implementation.